halyph/mind-flow/docs/blog/2022/2022-12-20-py_2nd_best_language_for_anything.md

 Your users must know how to use [Pip](https://pip.pypa.io) and [virtual environment](https://docs.python.org/3/library/venv.html).
 But it's not the end of story.

 How do you package/assemble your app?
 There are so many ways for building your Python app, see [PyPA Projects](https://packaging.python.org/en/latest/key_projects/).
-I don't understand why such old community haven't agreed on some one or two recommended build tools.
+I don't understand why such old community hasn't agreed on some recommended build tools.
 Why do they need such crazy numbers of different tools?
 But I am talking as seasonal Python user.
 Maybe there are some reason.
-Anyway, what I wanted to say: I try to avoid as much as possible any Python tool ceremonies and use only simplest possible standard tools: `pip`, `venv` and `requirements.txt`.
+Anyway, what I wanted to say: I try to avoid as much as possible any Python tools ceremonies and use only simplest possible standard tools: `pip`, `venv` and `requirements.txt`.

 Just check [Distributing Python Modules](https://docs.python.org/3/distributing/index.html), and you will find such creatures: [distutils](https://docs.python.org/3/library/distutils.html), [setuptools](https://setuptools.pypa.io), [wheel](https://wheel.readthedocs.io) and so on.
 What?
 Really?